Spinal Decompression Therapy

 4

-Feature Spinal Decompression Traditional Adjustment
+Feature Flexion-Distraction (Shift) Motorized Decompression High-Velocity Adjustment

-Cracking sound None Common (joint cavitation)
+Cracking sound None None Common (joint cavitation)

 Answers before you book

-No. Most patients describe the sensation as a gentle pulling that becomes progressively relaxing.
-The table cycles between a stretch phase and a rest phase.
+No. The flexion-distraction technique is gentle by design — the force is equivalent to a few pounds of traction, nothing like the high-velocity force of a traditional adjustment.
+Patients feel a slow, rhythmic pulling and rocking.
 There is no sharp force and no cracking sound.
-Patients with severe nerve pain occasionally feel mild discomfort in the first session as the disc begins to shift, but this typically resolves by session two or three.
+Those with severe nerve pain occasionally feel mild discomfort in the first session as the disc begins to shift, but this typically resolves within two or three visits.

-Spinal decompression is billed under chiropractic care, which is covered by most extended health plans in BC.
+Spinal decompression is billed under chiropractic care, covered by most extended health plans in BC.
 We don't direct-bill, but we handle all the paperwork for you.
 A detailed, itemized receipt is automatically emailed after every visit — forward it to your insurer's app or portal and you're done.
 Most reimbursements arrive within 2–5 business days.

 "I had been dealing with sciatica for eight months.
 Three weeks of decompression at Shift and I was back running pain-free.
 Nothing else had worked."